PlanterApp/planter_blog/content/posts/companion-planting.md

 Install the latest version of Planter to start using the enhanced companion planting features:

-* Icons that show companion plant benefit and combative plant drawback at a glance
+* Icons that show companion plant benefits and combative plant drawbacks at a glance

   ![Screenshot of companion plant relationships icons](/uploads/tomato-companions.jpg)
 * Arrows to indicate which plant is offering a benefit or causing a problem (in some cases, it's both!)